llm-psychology-group/telepathylabsai-prompt-based-user-simulator/README.md

 ```

 Run `python scripts/user_simulator_script.py --help` to see list of parameters.
+The script will run a specific number of dialogs with the defined dialog system and user simulator models.
+The results are stored in the specified folder.
+The summary of the metrics is found in the `res.txt` file.

 If you want to run it with a smaller GPU, you may want to use a smaller model `--model-id google/flan-t5-small`.